wilcoxen-courses/e240-pdist/README.md

 1. Print the index for `med_b`.
 Notice that it's a list of tuples with the type as the first element and the quintile as the second element.

-1. Print an appropriate heading and then list the detailed medians for type 3 by printing `med_b[3]`.
-The `[3]` instructs Pandas to pick out all the elements where 3 is the first element in the index tuple.
-See the Tips section for an alternative approach.
+1. Print an appropriate heading and then print the detailed medians for type `3` by using the `.xs()` method (short for cross-section) on `med_b` with arguments `3` and `level="type"`.
+The `level` keyword tells Pandas that the `3` is associated with the `"type"` part, or level, of the index.

-1. Print an appropriate heading and then list the medians for the 5th quintile by printing `med_b[:,5]`.
-The 5 indicates that tuples with 5 in the quintile position should be printed, and the colon is a placeholder that indicates that all types (the first element in the tuples) should be included.
+1. Print an appropriate heading and then list the medians for the 5th quintile by using the `.xs()` method with arguments `5` and `level="quint"`.

-1. Print an appropriate heading and then print the median ETR for type 3, quintile 5, by printing `med_b[3,5]`.

-1. Finally, to emphasize the power of the automatic alignment built into Pandas, print an appropriate heading and then print `med_b - med_b[:,1]`.
-That will show how much higher the ETR is for each quintile for each type relative to the first one for that type.
-Pandas will automatically align the data to ensure that the household type matches when doing the subtraction.
+1. Finally, to emphasize the power of the automatic alignment built into Pandas, we'll do a quick calculation showing how the ETR for each type changes moving up the income distribution.
+Start by setting `etr_lowest` to the result of calling `.xs()` on `med_b` with arguments `1` and `level="quint"`.

+1. Print `etr_lowest`.
+You'll see that it's a series with `"type"` as its index.

+1. Now set variable `etr_change` to `med_b` minus `etr_lowest`.
+Pandas will automatically align the types, broadcast `etr_lowest` across all quintiles for each type (remember that `med_b` has two levels), and then do the subtraction.
+The result will be the difference in the ETR for each type and quintile from the ETR for quintile 1 of the same type.
+It's a quick way to see that the tax is progressive because the differences get progressively larger within each type.

+1. Print `etr_change`.

 ### Submitting